 Step 1: Understand Your Insulation

 You already know asbestos is dangerous.
 But do you understand what makes this building material risky?

 In short, asbestos is a toxic mineral with fine particles that can easily be inhaled, leading to lung damage and serious health issues.
 Agitating or removing your insulation can release these particles.

-If you’re concerned about asbestos contamination, you won’t want to poke, prod, or remove your old insulation yourself.
-Instead, take steps to make sure it actually contains this mineral.
+If you’re concerned about asbestos contamination, you won’t want to poke, prod, or remove your old roof insulation yourself or undertake disposal.
+Instead, take steps to make sure it actually contains this mineral and consider asbestos testing.

-There are two types of insulation used in residential properties that may contain asbestos: batt insulation and vermiculite.
+There are two types of insulation used in residential properties that may be an asbestos containing material: batt insulation and vermiculite.